Template Tags

 Returns: all categories as HTML which has been marked as safe.

-blog_categories Arguments
+blog_categories Parameters

 (optional): the outer tags that this should be wrapped in.
 Accepted options are “ul”, “div”, “span”.
 Default is: “ul”.outer_class